 Maine | Maryland | Massachusetts | Michigan | Minnesota | Mississippi | Missouri

 Montana | Nebraska | Nevada | New Hampshire | New Jersey | New Mexico | New York

 North Carolina | North Dakota | Ohio | Oklahoma | Oregon | Pennsylvania | Rhode Island

 South Carolina | South Dakota | Tennessee | Texas | Utah | Vermont | Virginia | Washington

 What Kind of Boat Must Be Registered?

 In general, if your boat has a motor, it must be registered.
 This includes gasoline, diesel, or electric powered engines.
-Sailboats that do not have an auxiliary source of power must be registered if they exceed a certain size.
+Sailboats that do not have an auxiliary source of power must usually be registered if they exceed a certain size.
 The size limit for sailboats is different for each state.
 Human-powered boats like canoes, kayaks, rowboats, and paddleboards usually do not have to be registered, but this also varies from state to state.

 Frequently Asked Questions